yeuser/tv-script-generation/README.md

     return loss.item(), hidden

-# Note that these tests aren't completely extensive.
+# These tests aren't completely extensive.
 # they are here to act as general checks on the expected outputs of your functions
-"""
-DON'T MODIFY ANYTHING IN THIS CELL THAT IS BELOW THIS LINE
-"""
 tests.test_forward_back_prop(RNN, forward_back_prop, train_on_gpu)
 ```